abarker/camel-snake-pep8/README.rst

 be cautious, though, the warnings should still be checked to see what is causing them.

+To summarize: all names per module are saved before any changes, and all names per module are saved after all the changes.
+The name mappings are all saved.
+A warning is given on mapping a name into a name that pre-existed in a module.
+A warning is also given for a mapping that collides with a previous mapping (is not one-to-one).
+After all the changes, the places where preimages of accepted change mappings still exist are warned about.
+Similarly, places where the images of rejected change mappings still exist are warned about.

     Rough "proof" of reasonable safety for changes without warnings and assuming that Python-Rope does the name replacements correctly (which it doesn't always do, especially class attributes it cannot resolve).